klgunst/doci/README.md

     > cmake ..
     > make

-To enable the build of the doxygen documentation change the cmake command to:
+To build with intermediate printing of energies of the davidson solver, do:

-    > cmake -DBUILD_DOXYGEN=ON ..
+    > cmake -DDAVIDIT=ON ..

 Building the documentation then happens by: